 Above: Looking north.
 The path to the left leads to the Death Valley dune.

 As I stood looking at the scene shown above, it occurred to me that when you grow up in a place, you just get used to certain things and don’t give much thought to them.
 Like, why there are businesses dedicated to sand and gravel all over the area, or why places are named the way they are, like the Sandhill River or the Sandhill River Golf Course.
-Sometimes there are interesting stories behind those places.
+It’s because, like, ten thousand years ago, Lake Agassiz left all this sand behind.
+Duh.

 Walk a quarter mile in another direction, and you wouldn’t know you’re in a geologically unique area… it just looks like Minnesota.